Eric Butorac

-Family
+Early life

 Butorac is of Croatian descent.
 Butorac's parents, Jan and Tim Butorac, are directors of the Rochester Tennis Connection (Indoor & Outdoor site) in Rochester, Minnesota.
 His brother, Jeff, is a basketball coach at Century High School.
 Tim Butorac is a USPTA professional, teaching tennis at the Rochester Indoor Tennis Club during the winter and at the Kutzky/Rochester Outdoor Tennis Center during the summer months.

+Career

 College career

 Eric Butorac played at Ball State University for one year before transferring to Gustavus Adolphus College.
 He has a long history with Gustavus: his father played for coach Steve Wilkinson, and, at age five, Eric attended tennis camp with Wilkinson.
 He closed out his senior season of 2003 by winning both the NCAA Division III singles and doubles championships, with Kevin Whipple as his partner.

-Recent activity
+Professional career

 In July 2006, Butorac and Jamie Murray reached their first ATP Tour doubles final, in Los Angeles, losing in straight sets to the Bryan brothers, who were the world's top-ranked doubles team.

 In early February 2007, the US-Scots pair claimed their first doubles title in a Challenger event in Dallas, and a week later they won their first ATP title at the SAP Open.
 They continued their winning run the following week when the unseeded pair defeated second seeds Julian Knowle and Jürgen Melzer, 7–5, 6–3, to capture the doubles title of the Regions Morgan Keegan Championships at the Racquet Club of Memphis.

 In April, May, and June 2009, Butorac and American Scott Lipsky won the Tallahassee Tennis Challenger, the Estoril Open in Portugal, and a tournament in Nottingham, England.

 In 2010, Butorac paired with Rajeev Ram to make the quarterfinals of the Australian Open.
 He also won titles in Chennai (with Ram), Tokyo and Stockholm (with Rojer).
 He was on the 2010 roster of the Boston Lobsters in the World Team Tennis pro league.

 In 2011, Butorac had his best season reaching a career-high ranking of no. 17, and finishing as the no. 9 team in the world with partner Jean-Julien Rojer of the Netherlands.
 They won three titles and made the semifinals of the Australian Open.

 In 2012, Butorac made the quarterfinals of the Australian Open and won the doubles title in São Paulo (with Bruno Soares).

 In 2013, Butorac made it to the Round of 16 at the Australian Open and won the doubles title in Kuala Lumpur with Raven Klaasen.

 In 2014, Butorac started his year with reaching the final of the Australian Open.
 He then went on to win titles in Memphis and Stockholm.
 All of these were with partner Raven Klaasen.